Can I Freeze a Decorated Cake

 READ

-How to Decorate a Cake Easy
+How to Decorate a Cake With a Picture

 Storage Recommendations